ecmwf/metview-python/docs/api/icon/thermoview.rst

-		Specifies the view for thermodynamic diagram plots from a suitable :class:`Fieldset` (GRIB), :class:`BUFR` and :func:`input_visualiser` data source.
+		Specifies the view for thermodynamic diagram plots from a suitable :class:`Fieldset` (GRIB), :class:`Bufr` and :func:`input_visualiser` data source.
 It can also take the output from :func:`thermo_data` as an input.
 In this case, a consistency check is performed between the parameters that are common to both functions.

 		In addition to the parameters required for the thermodynamic computation, :func:`thermoview` specifies the axis details as well as the plot positioning in the plot frame of the display window/paper sheet and the overlay of different data units in the same plot.